HildoBijl/stepwise/packages/physics-core/src/FloatUnit/README.md

 Setting up a new `FloatUnit` object can be done in various ways.

 ```
-import { asFloatUnit, FloatUnit, asFloat, asUnit } from '@step-wise/physics-core'
+import { asFloatUnit, FloatUnit, asPrecisionNumber, asUnit } from '@step-wise/physics-core'
 const c = new FloatUnit('2.99792458 * 10^8 m/s') // String, constructor
 const h = asFloatUnit('6.62607015 * 10^-34 J * s') // String, function
 const k = asFloatUnit({ value: { number: 1.380649, significantDigits: 7, power: -23 }, unit: 'J / K'}) // Object, where value and unit can be strings, objects, etcetera.
-const pi = asFloatUnit(3.14159265358979) // Directly from a number or Float object.
+const pi = asFloatUnit(3.14159265358979) // Directly from a number or PrecisionNumber object.
 Will have no unit then.
 ```

 The resulting `FloatUnit` object has a variety of properties and methods.